pygame-community/pygame-ce/docs/reST/ref/surface.rst

    .. method:: fblits

-      | :sl:`draw many images onto another, all with the full rect and same blend_flag`
+      | :sl:`draw many surfaces onto the calling surface at their corresponding location and the same special_flags`
-      | :sg:`fblits(blit_sequence=((source, dest), ...), blend_flags=0) -> None`
+      | :sg:`fblits(blit_sequence=((source, dest), ...), special_flags=0) -> None`

-      Draws many surfaces onto this Surface.
-It takes a sequence of tuples (source, dest) as input, and a blend_flags parameter that applies to every surface being drawn.
-All surfaces are fully drawn.
-      It needs at minimum a sequence of (source, dest).
+      This method takes a sequence of tuples (source, dest) as input, where source is a Surface object and dest is its destination position on this Surface.
+It draws each source surface fully(meaning that unlike `blit()` you cannot pass an "area" parameter to represent a smaller portion of the source Surface to draw) on this Surface with the same blending mode specified by special_flags.
+The sequence must have at least one (source, dest) pair.

-      :param blit_sequence: a sequence of (Surface, dest)
+      :param blit_sequence: a sequence of (source, dest)
-      :param blend_flags: the flag(s) representing the blend mode used for each surface
+      :param special_flags: the flag(s) representing the blend mode used for each surface

       :returns: always returns ``None``
       :rtype: None

-      .. note:: This function only accepts a sequence of (surf, dest) pairs and a single blend_flag.
-                This knowledge is used to achieve faster iteration over the sequence and therefore better performance where blits() cannot.
-Further optimizations are applied if the blit_sequence parameter is a list or a tuple (using one of them is recommended).
+      .. note:: This method only accepts a sequence of (source, dest) pairs and a single special_flags value that's applied to all surfaces drawn.
+This allows faster iteration over the sequence and better performance over `blits()`.
+Further optimizations are applied if blit_sequence is a list or a tuple (using one of them is recommended).

       .. ## Surface.fblits ##